holtonlionsfc/.github/README.md

-# Holton Lions FC
+# Holton Lions FC Public Repo

-We are a youth soccer club.
+This repo is a special public repo.
+The `/profile/README.md` file will appear to non-member visitors to the `holtonlionsfc` organization.